Montgomery, Massachusetts

 Montgomery is a town in Hampden County, Massachusetts, United States.
 The population was 819 at the 2020 census.
 It is part of the Springfield, Massachusetts Metropolitan Statistical Area.

 History

-Montgomery was first settled in 1767 and was officially incorporated in 1780.
-The town was named after General Richard Montgomery, who died in the Battle of Quebec.
-It took land from Westfield, Southampton, and unincorporated land that is now Huntington.
-A small town, it grew bigger when Interstate 90 was built in 1957 and has served as an outer commuter town to Springfield.
+Montgomery was first settled in 1767 and was officially incorporated in 1780 during the American Revolutionary War.
+The town was named after General Richard Montgomery, who died in the Battle of Quebec, part of an American attempt to capture Quebec City and gain Canadien support for the Patriot movement.
+The town took land from Westfield, Southampton, and unincorporated land that is now Huntington.
+For two centuries a farming community with a small town center, its population began to increase when Interstate 90 was built in 1957.
+Montgomery serves as an outer commuter town to Springfield.

 Geography

 According to the United States Census Bureau, the town has a total area of 15.2 sqmi, of which 15.1 sqmi is land and 0.1 sqmi (0.86%) is water.
 Montgomery is bordered by Southampton to the northeast, Westfield to the southeast, Russell to the southwest, and Huntington to the northwest.
 Its border with the towns of Huntington and Southampton make up a portion of the Hampden-Hampshire county border.
 The center of Montgomery lies 17 mi west-northwest of Springfield and 101 mi west of Boston.
 Thus, like most of Western Massachusetts, it is closer to two other states' capitals—Hartford and Albany—than its own.

 The town of Montgomery lies atop a high plain, reaching into neighboring Huntington, framed by Lizzie Mountain to the northeast and Tekoa and Shatterack Mountains to the south and west, respectively.
 The latter two mountains rise from the banks of the Westfield River, whose banks make up a portion of the town's border with Russell.
 Within the town, the Moose Meadow Brook runs from north to south, with the Westfield Reservoir atop the plain and the smaller Tekoa Reservoir near the bottom of the slope of its namesake mountain.
 Several other small brooks run through the town.

 Other than a short stretch, less than 200 yd long, of Interstate 90, located at the southern tip of town between Westfield and Russell, the town has no state or federal roads crossing through it.
 There are only nine roads which enter or exit the town's borders, four of which dead-end either just inside or outside of town.
 Along the banks of the Westfield River lie railroad tracks, which carry CSX and Amtrak trains between Springfield and Pittsfield, on their way westward.
 There is no other public transportation within town.
 The nearest general aviation airport is Barnes Municipal Airport in Westfield, the nearest national service can be found at Bradley International Airport in Connecticut, and the nearest full-service international airport is Logan International Airport in Boston.